mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_4-1.png" width="672" />

-### Figure 6.5: Interactive Layout {#Figure_6_5}
+### Figure 6.5: Interactive Layout {- #Figure_6_5}

+Figure 6.5.
+An example of the same network graph with two simple user defined layouts created interactively.

-Figure 6.5 was produced in NetDraw by creating a simple network and just creating two configurations of nodes.
-There are a few options for creating a similar figure in R. The simplest is to use an igraph network object and the `tkplot` function.
+Figure 6.5 was produced in [NetDraw](https://sites.google.com/site/netdrawsoftware/download) by creating a simple network and taking screen shots of two configurations of nodes.
+There are a few options for creating a similar figures in R. The simplest is to use an igraph network object and the `tkplot` function.
 This function brings up a window that lets you drag and move nodes (with or without an initial algorithmic layout) and when you're done you can assign the new positions to a variable to use for plotting.
 [Use these data](data/Peeples2018.Rdata) to follow along.

 ```r